 Generally speaking, bitcoins and other cryptocurrencies are accessible via wallets.
 Getting a wallet can be as easy as signing up with a service like Coinbase or Cash App , downloading an app to your mobile device, or as complex as running special wallet software on your computer.
 However, it is important to note that your crypto does not actually exist “in” your wallet.
 But your coins exist on the blockchain, which is the immutable record of transactions and wallet balances.
-Your wallet, in fact, allows you to interact with the blockchain.
+Your wallet, in fact, allows you to interact with the blockchain and control what you own.

-There are basically two types of wallets you can store and access your bitcoins with.
+There are basically two types of wallets you can access your bitcoins and other cryptos with.
 The first type is a custodial wallet and the second type is a non-custodial wallet.
 You see, wallets are comprised of cryptographic key pairs- a public key and private key.
 The public key is the wallet address you can share with others to receive payment.
 The private key is used to send funds out from your wallet.
 A custodial wallet is one in which you do not have access to the private key.
 And a non-custodial wallet, you alone control your crypto with the private key.

 For example, if you bought Bitcoin from Coinbase or Uphold, your crypto is held in a custodial wallet.
 They are essentially acting like a traditional bank holding and moving your funds on your behalf.
 It’s important to note that you may be able to access funds in the account with a custodial wallet if you forget your login credentials, like if you lost the password for your banking app.
 Most custodial wallets require your identity details, otherwise known as “KYC” (Know Your Customer), and can assist you in the recovery of the account in question by verifying your identity.

 Coinbase (web and phone app)